 Greene County Fairgrounds, Xenia, OH

 Why go?
-Ohio’s oldest county fair, celebrating 186 years of tradition!
-Enjoy horse shows, livestock judging, gospel music night, and a full midway.
+Ohio’s oldest county fair, with horse shows, livestock judging, gospel music night, and a full midway.

 Don’t miss: The sweet corn and the Sunday rodeo.